Group-49-MAD-0610/Excelerate_Hub/docs/CONTRIBUTING.md

 ## 🏆 Recognition

-Contributors will be:
+Moderators will be:
-- Added to README contributors section
+- Added to README moderators section
 - Mentioned in release notes
 - Credited in app about section
 - Featured on project documentation